 Various investigations of the Manitowoc site have occurred under the state voluntary cleanup program since 1988.
 Some upland cleanup actions occurred between 1992 to 1994, when highly contaminated soil between the WPSC building and the Manitowoc River was excavated and removed from the site or treated in place by stabilization.
 Routine groundwater monitoring occurs annually.
 In 1997, a single extraction well and treatment system were installed to address the pool of free product found in the site groundwater.

 Field sampling to delineate the nature and extent of contamination at the old MGP site and in the Manitowoc River began in 2008.
 WPSC submitted a draft remedial investigation (RI) report in July 2014 for EPA review.
-WPSC will submit the feasibility study (FS), a report documenting the array of cleanup alternatives, to EPA in March 2015.
-EPA will completer its review of the RI and FS reports and then plan to issue a proposed cleanup plan for public comment in mid-2015.
-EPA will issue a Record of Decision in October 2015 to select the site cleanup plan.
+WPSC will submit the feasibility study (FS), a report documenting the array of cleanup alternatives, to EPA in May 2015.
+EPA plans to complete its review of the RI and FS reports and then issue a proposed cleanup plan for public comment in October 2015.
+EPA will then issue a Record of Decision in 2016 to select the site cleanup remedy.

 EPA conducted community interviews in Manitowoc in February 2012 and later released the Community Involvement Plan, which is a template for engaging the public in the Manitowoc MGP site cleanup efforts.
 The plan is available online and at the Manitowoc Public Library.